-- 4 units of English (English I, II, III, IV) - 4 units of mathematics (Algebra I, Geometry, Algebra II, Advanced Math for which Algebra II is a prerequisite) - 3 units of laboratory science (one unit in at least three of the four areas biology, chemistry, physics, earth science.
+- 4 credits of English (English 1-2, 3-4, 5-6, 7-8) - 4 credits of mathematics (Algebra I, Geometry, Algebra II, Advanced Math for which Algebra II is a prerequisite) - 3 credits of laboratory science (one unit in at least three of the four areas biology, chemistry, physics, earth science.
 An integrated lab science course may be allowed for one (1) of the three (3) required courses.
-An advanced level course in the last two years can be used for a third unit) - 2 units social science (Dysart requires 3 units) at least one unit in American History - 2 units of the same foreign language - 1 unit of fine arts or any combination of 2 semesters of Fine Arts or CTE
+An advanced level course in the last two years can be used for a third unit) - 2 credits social science (Dysart requires 3 units) at least one unit in American History - 2 credits of the same foreign language - 1 credits of fine arts or any combination of 2 semesters of Fine Arts or CTE